adil-adysh/plan-flow/.github/instructions/recovery_service.instructions.md

         slot_pool: list[TimeSlot],
         max_per_day: int
     ) -> list[TaskOccurrence]:
-        """Return new retry or recurrence occurrences for missed tasks."""
+        """Return new retry or recurrence occurrences for missed tasks.

+        Occurrences with `pinned_time` are treated as user-fixed and excluded from recovery retry/reschedule logic.
+        """
 ````

 ---